kcl-lang/kcl-lang.io/versioned_docs/version-0.4.4/user_docs/guides/working-with-konfig/2-structure.md

 ![](/img/docs/user_docs/concepts/project-stack.png)

-Project and Stack are logical isolation concepts used to orginize the Konfig.
+Project and Stack are logical isolation concepts used to organize the Konfig.

 ### Project